 Another option is to implement an office-wide policy encouraging people to turn off their computers when they leave the office for the day, which can reap big benefits, depending on the size of your staff.

-Investing in services like the cloud also ensures you aren’t paying to run energy-hungry servers and cooling systems for servers and data storage, while the economies of scale mean that your cloud provider is likely to be running these servers more environmentally friendly.
+Investing in services like the cloud also ensures you aren’t paying to run energy-hungry servers and cooling systems for servers and data storage, while the economies of scale mean that your cloud provider is likely to be running these servers in a more environmentally friendly manner.